 Provides full-text access to over 350,000 works of American and English literature (poetry, fiction, drama, prose, and the Bible) from the 8th century to the present day.
 Search criticism, primary texts, author pages, and reference works.

 Provides full-text access to the Oxford English Dictionary.
 The OED is regarded as the most authoritative and comprehensive English language dictionary in the world.
-It contains close to 300,000 entries and over 2.5 million illustrative quotations.
+It contains over 600,000 entries and 3.5 million illustrative quotations.
+Use quick or advanced search, or browse words by subject, usage, region, or origin.

 Provides a comprehensive historical survey of the field's most important figures, schools, and movements.
 Includes alphabetically arranged entries and subentries on critics and theorists, critical schools and movements, and the critical and theoretical innovations of specific countries and historical periods.